RUBi-ZA/MODE-TASK/README.md

 Questions and issues can be posted to the [issue tracker](https://github.com/RUBi-ZA/MODE-TASK/issues).

-Pull requests are welcome and will be reviewed however a guarentee can not me made as to your request being accepted.
+Pull requests are welcome and will be reviewed however a guarantee cannot me made as to your request being accepted.

 To contribute to the documentation see [here](https://github.com/RUBi-ZA/MODE-TASK/tree/master/docs).
-The documentation is hosted by [ReadTheDocs](https://readthedocs.org/) and makes use of reStructuredText for markdown with Latex for mathematical equasions.
+The documentation is hosted by [ReadTheDocs](https://readthedocs.org/) and makes use of reStructuredText for markdown with Latex for mathematical equations.
 See [here](https://docs.readthedocs.io/en/latest/getting_started.html) for a more detailed guideline on creating documentation for ReadTheDocs.

 ## Citation